 Increase Page Views and Time on Site Metrics

 Making it easier for your visitors to find more of the content they are interested in your website can keep them around for longer.
 Increasing the page views and the time on site for each visitor are reportedly ranking factors that Google takes into account when deciding where to list a site in its search engine results.

 The average amount of time spent on your site per visitor, gives a good indication to the search engines of the quality level of your website, with more time suggesting a higher quality site.
 Therefore, it makes sense to do all you can to encourage your visitors to stick around for longer, and enabling site search can be one way to do so.

 This benefit follows on from the last one, in that the longer a visitor stays on your site, the greater the chances of them converting against one of your goals are.

 The more pages they view on your site, the more calls to action they will see.
-If you’ve been experimenting with split testing to compare multiple call to action variations, including unique designs and offers, then as your visitors search for and find more of your content, they will be exposed to more opportunities to join your mailing list, become a member, or make a purchase.
+If you’ve been experimenting with split testing to compare multiple call to action variations, including unique designs and offers, then as your visitors search for and find more of your content, they will be exposed to more opportunities to join your mailing list, become a members (we recommend these WordPress membership plugins), or make a purchase.

 A User Generated Source of Blog Post Ideas